INTRODUCTION TO BIOTECHNOLOGY: A TEACHER’S COMPREHENSIVE GUIDE

 - Production of vaccines (e.g., Hepatitis B vaccine)

-- Production of recombinant proteins like insulin, growth hormone
+- Production of recombinant proteins like insulin and growth hormone

 - Monoclonal antibodies for cancer treatment